nosana-ci/learn.nosana.com/docs/gpu-markets.md

 title: GPU Markets
 ---

 Nosana offers a variety of GPU markets tailored to different needs.
-For real-time updates on prices, job timeouts, queue lengths, and more, visit the [Nosana Explorer]
+For real-time updates on prices, job timeouts, queue lengths, and more, visit the [Nosana Explorer](https://dashboard.nosana.com/markets)

-## GPU Markets
+## GPUs

 The following table shows all available GPU markets with their current pricing: